Tyrrrz/Ressy/Readme.md

 );
 ```

+> 💡 When using this overload of `SetVersionInfo(...)`, properties that were not provided are inferred from the existing version info resource.
-> 💡 If there is no version info resource in the PE file, this method will implicitly generate one with default values.
+If there is no version info resource in the PE file, this method will implicitly generate one with default values.